10 Essential Relapse Warning Signs to Watch Out For

 Practicing Healthy Coping Skills

 Practicing healthy coping skills, such as exercise, meditation, and therapy, can help individuals manage stress and emotions without resorting to substance use.
-Incorporating these healthy coping skills into daily life can assist in managing stress and emotions in a constructive manner, thereby decreasing the likelihood of relapse.
+Incorporating these healthy coping skills into daily life can assist in constructively managing stress and emotions, thereby decreasing the likelihood of relapse.

 Finding enjoyable and sustainable activities and dedicating daily time to practicing them is key to sustaining ongoing recovery in the long term.